2008 Philadelphia Eagles season: Schedule

+Game summaries

-NFC Wild Card: at Minnesota Vikings
+NFC Wild Card Playoffs: at (3) Minnesota Vikings

 Entering the postseason as the NFC's sixth seed, the Eagles began their playoff run at the Hubert H. Humphrey Metrodome against the #3 seeded Minnesota Vikings.
 The Vikings, coached by Andy Reid protege Brad Childress, finished the season at 10–6 with an NFC North title.
 Minnesota's defense was ranked #1 in the league against the rush.
 The offense featured emerging superstar running back Adrian Peterson, but inexperienced Tarvaris Jackson had taken over at quarterback late in the year and would start in the playoffs.

 In the opening quarter, a 62-yard punt return by DeSean Jackson led to a 43-yard field goal by kicker David Akers.
 Akers converted from 51 yards at the end of the quarter and the Eagles led 6–0.

 The Vikings struck in the second quarter when running back Adrian Peterson broke a 40-yard touchdown run to the left, giving Minnesota a 7–6 lead.
 A 34-yard completion by Donovan McNabb to DeSean Jackson set up another field goal for the Eagles.
 One minute later, cornerback Asante Samuel returned an interception of Tarvaris Jackson 44 yards return for a touchdown (the 4th of his career, which is the most career postseason TD interception returns in NFL history).
 Peterson carried it in 3 yards for a touchdown late in the half to make the score 16–14 Eagles.

 The defenses stiffened in a scoreless third quarter, but the game remained tight.
 Then, with 6:37 left in the fourth quarter, Brian Westbrook took a screen pass 71 yards for a touchdown to extend Philadelphia's lead to 23–14.
 Westbrook's play was greatly aided by excellent downfield blocking by the rest of the Eagle offense.
 The Eagles' recovery of a low shotgun snap to Tarvaris Jackson led to Akers' fourth field goal of the day and a 26–14 lead.

 Westbrook had 121 yards from scrimmage, as well as a key touchdown.
 Tight end Brent Celek chipped in with 6 catches for 56 yards, while McNabb threw for 300 yards a touchdown and an interception.
 With the win, the Eagles improved their overall record to 10–6–1.
 Also, Philadelphia improved their Wild Card record under head coach Andy Reid to 4–0.